AmaurySilverio/leetCode/README.md

-# 🧠 Must-Know Coding Patterns & LeetCode Problems
+# 🧠 Coding Patterns & Their LeetCode Examples

 Welcome to your go-to guide for mastering algorithmic coding patterns!
 This repository organizes essential problem-solving strategies used in technical interviews, complete with curated LeetCode problems for each pattern.